ordersage/paper-artifact/README.md

 The figures can be reproduced from the dataset using the Jupyter notebook that can be found at https://colab.research.google.com/drive/1JSgLaILACBGWKQW4X0I6xxFgwpe4-yuN .
-You can either run this notebook "in place" on Google Collab, or run the notebook checked into this repository as `Analysis_of_long_term_CloudLab_dataset.ipynb` in your own installation of Jupyter.
+You can either run this notebook "in place" on Google Colab, or run the notebook checked into this repository as `Analysis_of_long_term_CloudLab_dataset.ipynb` in your own installation of Jupyter.

-Instructions for running the notebook in Google Collab can be found at the top of the document.
+Instructions for running the notebook in Google Colab can be found at the top of the document.

 * Figures 2-4 are labeled in the titles of the plots under the heading "Visualizations for the paper"